charlstown/charlstown/README.md

 ### Thank you!

-If you have any questions, concerns or comments about these guidelines, please get in touch.
-You can do this by raising an issue against the template repository here: https://github.com/charlstown/py-template
+If you have any questions, or comments, please get in touch.
+You can do this by raising an issue against the template repository here: https://github.com/charlstown/charlstown

 Happy coding! :vulcan_salute: